AP Calculus AB vs BC: Which Should You Take and How to Prepare?

 After talking to high schoolers and guidance counselors, I've realized you just need to honestly answer three questions to get this right:

-• Check College Credit: AP credit policies vary by university and even by program (e.g., Engineering vs. Arts & Sciences).
-You must check each school's policy directly.
+- Check College Credit: AP credit policies vary by university and even by program (e.g., Engineering vs. Arts & Sciences).
+You will need to check each school's policy directly.

 Do You Take AP Calculus AB Before BC?
 One Course or Two Different Paths?